yonkahlon/Zenject/README.md

 * Run
 * Observe unity console for output

 The SceneContext MonoBehaviour is the entry point of the application, where Zenject sets up all the various dependencies before kicking off your scene.
 To add content to your Zenject scene, you need to write what is referred to in Zenject as an 'Installer', which declares all the dependencies used in your scene and their relationships with each other.
-All dependencies that are marked as "NonLazy" are automatically created at this point, as well as any dependencies that implement the standard Zenject interfaces such as IInitializable, ITickable, etc.  If the above doesn't make sense to you yet, keep reading!
+All dependencies that are marked as "NonLazy" are automatically created at this point, as well as any dependencies that implement the standard Zenject interfaces such as `IInitializable`, `ITickable`, etc.  If the above doesn't make sense to you yet, keep reading!

 ## <a id="inject-methods"></a>Inject Methods